 The findings will be formally presented at the World Education Forum in South Korea next week, where the United Nations is to convene a conference on targets for raising global education by 2030.

-The top five places were all taken by Asian countries – Singapore, Hong Kong, South Korea, Taiwan and Japan.
+The top five places were all taken by Asian countries – Singapore, Hong Kong, South Korea, Taiwan, and Japan.

-Countries Ranked Based on Mathematics and Sciences
+Global School Rankings: Countries Ranked Based on Mathematics and Sciences

 2. Hong Kong